Skip to main content

 • For Estate Management Account opening: Letter of Testamentary, Letter of Administration, or Letter of Representation

-FNB has approximately 350 banking offices and approximately 1,800 ATMs across PA, OH, WV, VA, MD, NC, SC, and DC for in-person estate settlement support.
+FNB maintains more than 350 banking offices across PA, OH, WV, VA, MD, NC, SC, and DC for in-person estate settlement support.
+Legal documents (including estate-settlement paperwork such as certified death certificates and letters testamentary/of administration) are directed to a dedicated Legal Department: First National Bank of Pennsylvania, Attn: Legal Dept., 3015 Glimcher Blvd., Hermitage, PA 16148 (distinct from the general correspondence address at 4140 E. State Street).
 The Estate Management Account is available for court-appointed representatives or executors at no cost with no minimum balance.
 For complex estates involving investment accounts, trusts, or business succession, F.N.B.
 Wealth Management professionals can assist.
 Contact F.N.B.
 Wealth Management at 626 Washington Place, Pittsburgh, PA 15219 or call 1-877-871-7680.

 How long the process takes at First National Bank: Contact FNB for case-specific timelines; POD/TOD claims with proper documentation may be processed within a few business days.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.